 A Personal Cause

 In addition to spearheading Ben Bridge's responsible sourcing policies, the Bridge Family also has a strong personal commitment to ensuring ethical standards across the jewelry industry.
 Ed Bridge (CEO), during his tenure as president of Jewelers of America, led the industry in adopting its stringent practices in removing conflict diamonds from the supply chain.
-Currently, Marc Bridge (Vice President of Marketing) serves on the Jewelers of America's Ethical Initiatives Committee and Lisa Bridge (Vice President of Education) is on the planning committee of the Responsible Sourcing Summit, dedicated to responsible sourcing standards throughout the jewelry industry.
+Currently Lisa Bridge (COO) is on the planning committee of the Responsible Sourcing Summit, dedicated to responsible sourcing standards throughout the jewelry industry.